Destorntw/HELM-ArgoCD-Lab/Lab1/Lab1_Part_1.md

 docker build . -t quay.io/<quay-userName>/<imageName>:v1
 ```

-and wait for it to finish
+wait for it to finish

 navigate to www.quay.io, and login with your qauy username and password